MetaCommunity/affta/README.md

   develop an application notificiation protocol for test results

-* Developing MCi AFFTA in parallel with the MCi `APPLCIATION` system, implementing the `UNION-STREAM` specification (presently denoted in test-protocol.lisp)
+* Developing MCi AFFTA in parallel with the MCi `APPLCIATION` system, implement the `UNION-STREAM` specification (presently denoted in test-protocol.lisp)

 * Provide CLIM integration for `FORMAT-TEST-LABEL`